nguyntony/eboy/README.md

 }
 ```
 5. `export default gamesReducer` make sure you export your reducer!

+6. You will follow the same format as above when you would like to create another reducer, be sure to connect it with the master reducer.

+#### TLDR
+You will create a reducers dir that will have all of your reducers, one reducer (one file) may contain a reducer that will have more than one state (gamesReducer will have a state that is an object with popular, new and upcoming games).

+You will create a reducer function that will accept two parameters, the state and action.
+Inside of the function there will be a switch case that will perform a specific action depending on the action.type

 #### Reducer directory setup
 You have created the reducers dir which should have one file right now (the one we created above).
 Next, you may want to set up a directory for the reducers (this will be very similar to what we did in node/express).
 This is good for organization